 We deliver courses at both undergraduate and postgraduate degree level in the areas of diagnostic imaging, radiotherapy and oncology, computed tomography, medical magnetic resonance and radiography.

-Radiography has a 97% overall student satisfaction (NSS 2017)

-Of all our Radiography graduates 97% go on to employment or further study within 6 months of graduation.
-DLHE

-We offer two radiography undergraduate degree courses, BSc (Hons) Radiography (Diagnostic Imaging) and BSc (Hons) Radiography (Radiotherapy and Oncology).
-As a diagnostic imaging student you will learn the skills and knowledge to help diagnose and treat illness by producing and interpreting medical images.
-The radiotherapy and oncology degree focuses on therapeutic radiography and gives students the skills and knowledge to work on the frontline of cancer treatment.

-As a City student you will benefit from teaching from academics who are experts in their field; many are also actively involved in research to inform the future of radiography provision and practice.
-Our clinical skills facilities are some of the most well equipped in the UK, allowing students to practice their skills before attending placements at some of the capital and south east’s busiest and diverse hospitals.
-Our undergraduate courses have been ranked 1st in London and 2nd in the UK for Health Professions by The Guardian University Guide 2018 and also has a 92% overall student satisfaction rate of 92% for Medical Technology by the most recent National Student Survey 2018.

-Upon graduation students will be professionally recognised by the College of Radiographers and are able to apply for registration with the Health and Care Professions Council to practise in the UK.

-Final draft | We deliver courses at both undergraduate and postgraduate degree level in the areas of diagnostic imaging, radiotherapy and oncology, computed tomography, medical magnetic resonance and radiography.

-Radiography has a 97% overall student satisfaction (NSS 2017)
+Radiography has a 92% overall satisfaction in Medical Technology, including Radiography.
+(NSS 2018)

 Of all our Radiography graduates 97% go on to employment or further study within 6 months of graduation.
 DLHE

 We offer two radiography undergraduate degree courses, BSc (Hons) Radiography (Diagnostic Imaging) and BSc (Hons) Radiography (Radiotherapy and Oncology).
 As a diagnostic imaging student you will learn the skills and knowledge to help diagnose and treat illness by producing and interpreting medical images.
 The radiotherapy and oncology degree focuses on therapeutic radiography and gives students the skills and knowledge to work on the frontline of cancer treatment.

 As a City student you will benefit from teaching from academics who are experts in their field; many are also actively involved in research to inform the future of radiography provision and practice.
 Our clinical skills facilities are some of the most well equipped in the UK, allowing students to practice their skills before attending placements at some of the capital and south east’s busiest and diverse hospitals.
 Our undergraduate courses have been ranked 1st in London and 2nd in the UK for Health Professions by The Guardian University Guide 2018 and also has a 92% overall student satisfaction rate of 92% for Medical Technology by the most recent National Student Survey 2018.

 Upon graduation students will be professionally recognised by the College of Radiographers and are able to apply for registration with the Health and Care Professions Council to practise in the UK.